legenduzair/the-halal-butcher/testing.md

 ### User Stories

 All user stories and their respective acceptance criterias were tested during and after development of this project.
-It is important to achieve these criterias as it is from a users perspective when navigating & using the website.
+It is important to achieve these criterias as they have been written from a users perspective when operating the website.
 Below is a summary of the results acquired.
-The user stories & acceptance criterias that have not been achieved/completed have already been documented in the [Future Improvements](https://github.com/legenduzair/the-halal-butcher#future-improvements) section.
+The user stories & acceptance criterias that have not been achieved/completed have also been documented in the [Future Improvements](https://github.com/legenduzair/the-halal-butcher#future-improvements) section.

 <details>
     <summary>User Story #14 - As a Developer, I can setup Django by installing the appropriate libraries, creating the admin superuser and create my first app so that I can initiate development.</summary>